This section includes all the information you need on how to apply, how your application is considered and what happens next.

 Please be ready to provide an official document (translated into English) from your current university, explaining the learning outcomes of the units you have completed.

-We recommend you apply by 26 January 2022 for equal consideration.
+We recommend you apply by 18:00 PM (GMT) on 25 January 2023 for equal consideration.
 However this course will consider applications after that date, subject to places being available.

 What happens next